-Kendrick School

-Year 7 Admission Policy - September 2022 Entry FINAL
+Kendrick School Year 7 Admission Policy - September 2024 Entry FINAL

-Kendrick School is a selective girls' school with academy status.
-All applications to maintained schools are covered by coordinated admissions arrangements as set out in the School Admissions Code 2021, in which parents/carers are required to make an application to the Local Authority (LA) in which they live (home LA).
+Kendrick School is a selective girls' school with academy status and therefore is its own admissions authority.
+However, all applications to maintained schools are covered by coordinated admissions arrangements as set out in the School Admissions Code 2021, in which parents/carers are required to make an application to the Local Authority (LA) in which they live (home LA).
 Kendrick School will inform Reading LA of all applications received.

-Kendrick School Admissions Number
+Kendrick School Admission Number

-The Admission Number for places in Year 7 for September 2022 is 128.
+The Admission Number for places in Year 7 for September 2024 is 128.